Huerte/Gitomation/Inspirational_Quote.md

 ### "Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree." - Martin Luther
 ### "A man's worth is no greater than his ambitions." - Marcus Aurelius
 ### "He that can have patience can have what he will." - Benjamin Franklin
+### "Failure is the key to success; each mistake teaches us something." - Morihei Ueshiba